 The exact cause of the Crohn’s disease is not known yet but there are some factors that are known to contribute to the development of the Crohn’s disease.

-2. Environmental factors - There are evidences that suggest that Crohn’s disease can be a result of several environmental factors such as dietary habits and smoking.
-Studies suggest that people who smoke have high chances of having this disease than those who do not smoke.
+2. Environmental factors - There is evidence that suggests that Crohn’s disease can be a result of several environmental factors such as dietary habits and smoking.
+Studies indicate that people who smoke have high chances of having this disease than those who do not smoke.

-1. Ileocolitis - It is the most common type of Crohn's disease and it causes an inflammation in the colon and the ileum which is the part of the small intestine.
-It is characterized by the symptoms such as cramping, undescribed weight loss, diarrhea and the pain in the abdomen.
+1. Ileocolitis - It is the most common type of Crohn’s disease, and it causes inflammation in the colon and the ileum, which is the part of the small intestine.
+It is characterized by symptoms such as cramping, undescribed weight loss, diarrhea, and the pain in the abdomen.

 2. Ileitis - This type of Crohn's disease only affects ileum.
 Pain and diarrhea are the most common symptom of this type of Crohn's disease.

 3. Gastroduodenal Crohn's disease - This type of Crohn’s disease is an inflammation in the stomach and the duodenum.
-Most of the people with this form of Crohn's disease also experience an inflammation in the ileum.
-Stomach ulcer, stomach infection and gastroesophageal reflux disease are some of the symptoms of this form.
+Most of the people with this form of Crohn’s disease also experience inflammation in the ileum.
+Stomach ulcer, a stomach infection, and gastroesophageal reflux disease are some of the symptoms of this form.